meisterlampe99/cmd_scripts_vivado/README.md

 The scripts scan the launch folder for all SystemVerilog files (.sv).
 The **TopModuleName** must be handed over to the scripts as an argument.
+All .sv files in the folder must be free of syntax errors!
 Actual filenames should be irrelevant, but modules should be saved with the module name in the filename: